 I have these moments where I am thinking about nothing, or about a recurring idea I’ve been having, or media or material I have been distracting myself with, or talking with someone I genuinely care about, and then the next moment— I have a strikingly cold realization settle onto the aura of my person, bringing about suddenly devastating ruminations: ~ I will more than likely die alone ~ I am currently a part of a history people a millennia from now will read about ~ I have nothing currently going in my life that I passionately care about ~ I am on a rock, hurtling through the void, around a ball of radiant fire, within an even larger space of unknown experience which stretches into infinity ~ I am not sure what anyone really thinks of me and it eats away at me even though I try to hide away from it, and I am not sure how to seek or maintain true companionship ~ I am going to die one day and that singular moment awaits me even now, no matter how soon or how far ~ etc.

 You get my point, I hope.
-It’s a thought or sentiment which is bigger than the moment I find myself in, and often terribly so, it is bigger than my life itself.
+It’s a thought or sentiment which is bigger than the moment I find myself in.
+And often terribly so, it is bigger than my life itself.
 It is more than just a mood, and it is more than I can handle.

 It doesn’t have to be entirely true.
 You know how your mind can just go off sometimes.
 It might be something I’ve never given serious thought to; or it might be something I see resurfacing from bouts of deep contemplation; it might be a heavily embedded, unconscious fear which has taken temporary hold of me because it’s never been given the chance before.
 Either way, it serves a shock to my system, swinging me into an anxious reverie which blasts my current state of mind into a default mode of unconscious anxiety.
 It constitutes a rumination on a daydream as random as it is appalling.

 I haven’t found a way to escape these swings of the soul.
 At the same time, I think many of these moments should not be escaped, and maybe they should be considered and embraced.
 But then there’s also nothing I can do with these thoughts!
 They are big and existential, inescapable and fleeting.
 There’s no easily discernible work to throw myself into, progressing towards their resolution; no steady solution to alight myself to.
 It’s all rather illusory when I hone in on what’s really happening and what I am really thinking about.
 I can sometimes rationalize why that kind of thought flashing in my head is irrational, even meaningless.
 But when I try to, and then I still happen see a modicum of truth, it shatters my whole mood.
 And it’s more — it is shaping the state of my soul at that given moment, and going forward.
 These ruminations carry with them a potential state of mind.
 With the expectation it will be recursive, my anxieties and my contemplations compound.
 It becomes routine but no less distressing.
+Weights are carried henceforth.

 Forgive me for sounding overly dramatic, but it’s difficult to describe beyond that it is more than just ‘mood.’
 It’s as if I can switch into the middle of an ongoing existential crisis at any given moment, unheeded and unbidden, like the flick of a switch.
 And it’s one I have been having for the better part of a decade.
 My mind simply reaches into a stream of my consciousness that is always there but sometimes obscured.
 It certainly affects my social interactions, colors my communication skills, and makes it require that much more exertion for me to stay active in whatever momentary interaction I find myself in.